 Coordinator of Orchestral Strings

-Dr. Crane earned the Doctor of Music and Master of Music degrees from Florida State University where she studied violin with Eliot Chapo, Gary Kosloski, and Karen Clarke.
-She earned the Bachelor of Music degree from the University of North Carolina at Chapel Hill where she studied with Richard Luby.
-Dr. Crane has also studied with Kenneth Goldsmith, Kevin Lawrence, Ernest Pereira, and Mary Jane Kirkendol.
-She has also studied viola pedagogy with Pamela Ryan and Dana Meyer.
+Dr. Crane earned the Doctor of Music and Master of Music degrees in violin performance from Florida State University where she studied with Eliot Chapo, Gary Kosloski, and Karen Clarke.
+She earned the Bachelor of Music degree in violin performance from the University of North Carolina at Chapel Hill where she studied with Richard Luby.
+Additional teachers also include Kenneth Goldsmith, Kevin Lawrence, and Mary Jane Kirkendol.

-In addition to serving as one of the faculty advisers for Sigma Alpha Iota, Dr. Crane is a member of the Suzuki Association of the Americas, American String Teacher Association, College Music Society (Board Member for Performance in the Southern College Music Society 2012-2014), National Association for Music Education, and Tennessee Music Educators Association.
+Dr. Crane is a member of the American String Teachers Association (Tennessee Chapter President 2015-2018), College Music Society (Board Member for Performance in the Southern College Music Society 2012-2014), Sigma Alpha Iota, and the National Association for Music Education.

 Phone: (931) 221-6262